Ambulance officer dies after crash near Cambridge

 A St John ambulance officer has now died in hospital following a crash near Cambridge this morning.

-The crash on State Highway One, near Hickey Rd, had already killed the driver of the other vehicle involved.
+The collision near Hickey Rd was reported around 3.45am and had already killed the driver of the other vehicle involved.

+A stretch of the Waikato road – labelled a "death trap" by the regional Chamber of Commerce - was closed for at least 11 hours as the site was cleared.

+Waka Kotahi said safety improvements were underway for the stretch of road between Cambridge and Piarere, which covers the site of the crash.

 However, the officer died this afternoon with their family by their side.